-- The breakdown of this trope is at least part of the reason why the Japanese Invasion began to grind to a halt in The New Tens.
+- The breakdown of this trope is at least part of the reason why The Japanese Invasion began to grind to a halt in the late naughties.
 The internet fandom communities that popped up in the prior two decades were now big enough to bring many more Japanese series to the US... and they began to realize just why certain shows weren't imported.
-People not only began to realize that Japanese animation wasn't inherently superior to American animation, they also began to see that anime had its own assorted tropes and cliches, which were made more apparent once the novelty wore off and they could witness a broader, more representative cross-section of it.
+People not only began to realize that not every Japanese animation wasn't inherently superior to American animation, they also began to see that anime had its own assorted tropes and cliches, which were made more apparent once the novelty wore off and they could witness a broader, more representative cross-section of it.

-- In Finland, while many manga series are translated, anime is EXTREMELY filtered, resulting in only extremely popular series being released.
-And quite late, too; for example, Naruto was only broadcast looong after the manga was translated.
+- In many European countries, while many manga series are translated, anime is extremely filtered, resulting in only extremely popular series being released.
+And quite late, too; for example, in Finland, Naruto was only broadcast looong after the manga was translated.

 - There is only so much circulation between the major comic markets (European, US and Japan) because of this.